zbrachinara/quicksweeper-doc/src/area_attack.md

 'f':
     A player has been frozen by a mine at position (x,y).
     d: the name of the player.
 Could be yourself.
+'m':
+    A message directly to the user - for example, if they try to make a selection while frozen.
+    d: the message
 ## Stages

 The game runs on a timer which determines when the game ends and what stage the game is in.